stylesuxx/graphql-custom-types/README.md

 Let me give you an overview of the available types.
 If you need more detail about how to use them, check the tests.

 ### Scalar
 The primitive types, aka everything that may be represented as a string.
-The once with parameters you need to instantiate with *new* and pass according parameters, the others may be used as are.
+The ones with parameters you need to instantiate with *new* and pass according parameters, the others may be used as are.

 * GraphQLEmail
 * GraphQLURL